Kyrie-Zhao/Moses/README.md

-This is the repo for Moses: Efficient Exploitation of Cross-device Transferable Features for Tensor Program Optimization
+This is the repo for a project in submission:

+Moses: Exploiting Cross-device Transferable Features for On-device Tensor Program Optimization

 The dataset mentioned in the paper is under organized, will be released soon.